 1. Paella – Spanish Rice

-Paella is a must-have on your list of Spanish lunch recipes.
+Paella is a must-try dish on your list of Spanish lunch recipes.
 This national rice dish was first born in a small fishing village of the Valencia region.
 Its name is derived from a type of pan used to prepare it.

 This food is a combination of rice with other ingredients.
 The original version of it contained exactly 10 components.
 When you have the chance to try Paella, remember to pair it with an array of yummy Spanish side dishes to maximize its tastiness.